Authentic & delicious at a very cheap price !

 Don't hesitate to ask for extra stuff like Soy sauce, as the staff are quite responsive, though not very friendly (alas, a habit among all Chinese restaurant staff....),

 This place was a big disappointment.
-I read YGO's review for this and since he seems to have tried every place I see in Chinatown, and the choice here is overwhelming and it's hard to tell which restaurant is good, I thought I'd go for a YGO-approved restaurant.
+I read YGO's review for this and since he seems to have tried every place in Chinatown, the choice is overwhelming and it's hard to tell which restaurant is good, I thought I'd go for a YGO-approved restaurant.
 As he said, it is a nice sit-down restaurant atmosphere where you can take friends.
 Food-wise though they must have been having an off night because my experience was very different from his.

 The food here was actually incredibly mediocre and very overpriced.
 I'm really glad I went for a set menu because the a la carte menu is pricier and the food is really subpar and not worth the money.
 I have had cheap street food that was much yummier.
 The chicken corn soup was very very average as were the noodles.
 I usually love beef with oyster sauce but the one served here was so flavourless that I actually preferred the extremely bland chicken.
 I am on a quest to find good food in Chinatown, but I guess I will have to keep looking.